The Maximizing Access to Research Careers (MARC)

 Eligibility

 The MARC program from the NIH is designed to support the success of undergraduate researchers who many not otherwise be able to participate in research based on historical data.
-These groups include ethnic and geographic groups, individuals from economically underserved backgrounds, first generation college students, and individuals with disabilities.
-However, all individuals regardless of background are welcome to apply and all admissions decisions are made blinded to race, ethnicity, religion, and gender consistent with state and federal law.
+These groups include individuals from economically underserved backgrounds, first generation college students, and individuals with disabilities.
+Importantly, all individuals regardless of background are welcome to apply and all admissions decisions are made blinded to race, ethnicity, religion, and gender consistent with state and federal law.

 All applicants must meet the following eligibility requirements: